Instructions

 • 'Close' which means the Instrument is unavailable for trading for an extended period of time with no scheduled re-opening or permanently.

-This refers to the status of a Crypto-Asset Trading Symbol and the status will impact how Orders are handled when sent to the CLOB.
+Trading States: This refers to the status of a Crypto-Asset Trading Symbol and the status will impact how Orders are handled when sent to the CLOB.

-Zero Hash Europe BV
+ZHEU: Zero Hash Europe BV

-Zero Hash Liquidity Services LLC
+ZHLS: Zero Hash Liquidity Services LLC

+ZHEU Index: ZHEU makes use of a professional third-party data provider to source index values for a wide range of asset pairs.
+ZHEU uses transaction data from a sample of top exchanges in its calculation.
+Those exchanges are Bitfinex, Bitstamp, Coinbase Pro, Gemini, HitBTC, Huobi Pro, itBit, Kraken and OKCoin.
 For each exchange that has trading volume, ZHEU calculates the volume-weighted average price (VWAP) over the preceding hour and then takes the arithmetic mean of this value across all exchanges.
 If there is no trading activity on any exchange during this period, ZHEU will utilize the last index value.

 Status

-The latest version of these Operating Rules is published in the English language on the website of ZHEU [link].The Operating Rules are part of the agreement entered into by the End Customer and ZHEU and must be accepted by an End Customer before accessing the CLOB.
+The Operating Rules are part of the agreement entered into by the End Customer and ZHEU and must be accepted by an End Customer before accessing the CLOB.

 Trading Platform

-ZHEU partners with third party platform operators ("Platform Operators") to offer Crypto Assets to their End Customers.
-ZHEU facilitates the buying and selling of Crypto Assets by obtaining Crypto-Asset prices from various Liquidity Providers.
-The ZHEU order book is then displayed to the End Customer on the Platform Operator’s front end (website or mobile app).
+ZHEU partners with third party platform operators ("Platform Operators") to offer Crypto-Assets to their End Customers.
+ZHEU facilitates the buying and selling of Crypto-Assets by obtaining Crypto-Asset prices from various Liquidity Providers.
+The ZHEU order book is then displayed to the End Customer on the Platform Operator's front end (website or mobile app).
 Any placing or Orders and trading is subject to the terms and rules set out in these Operating Rules.

-Participating on the trading platform
+Participating on the Trading Platform

 Both Platform Operators and End Customers must be accepted as clients in accordance with ZHEU Acceptance, Pricing and Transaction Disclosure available here [link].
+No Zero Hash Group entities are admitted nor permitted to trade on the ZHEU trading platform.

-5.2 How to apply
+How to Apply

 End Customers can sign up through a Platform Operator's interface (usually a website or mobile app), and agree to ZHEU's User Agreement and the Platform Operator's Agreement.
 Either ZHEU itself collects End Customer KYC data, risk rating and geolocation data and reviews and tests it based on risk factors or the Platform Operator collects End Customer KYC data, risk rating and geolocation data, which validates it using a ZHEU-approved vendor and passes the information to ZHEU, which further reviews and tests it based on risk-indicators.

-5.3 Obligations
+Obligations

 Obligations for Platform Operators and/or End Customers are: